 - Sound effect editing

 We operate a large sound system and stock a wide range of dynamic, condenser and radio microphones in support of school shows.
 Our main sound mixing desk is a digital console, the Allen and Heath iLive T112 supplemented by a smaller Allen and Heath desk, the Qu16.
 Our main PA and stage monitors are from Kv2 Audio and are augmented by an extensive stock of smaller speakers and equipment.
 Show control and playback uses the industry-wide software, QLab, which is extensively used in theatre and live entertainment.
-We are fortunate to work with several excellent freelance sound engineers who share their love of their discipline with the student team.
+We are fortunate to work with several excellent sound engineers and companies who share their knowledge with the student team.

 - Roles and Responsibilities of a backstage team